10 Questions With Nitra Boats Founder, Marcus Friberg

 This technology is not invented by Nitra but the running surface where the air and water meets underneath the hull is and that makes the difference between us and the other manufacturers using the same technology.
 The Nitra 29 has a wider running pad which enables twin outboards or a big V8 with surface running drives.
 The hull has a percentile increase of lift than the N22 and a wider body enabling more storage space and more passengers without losing top speed.
 Both models have a ballast tank with fill/release functions instead of a traditional set of trim flaps.
 Ballast tank capacity goes from 150-600 litre on our models depending on motorization.

 The hull is very deep at 26 degrees and narrow, how does it handle as a pleasure boat?

 Extremely well, especially when it’s heavily loaded going really fast.
-Most people gets surprised of the maneuverability and the carzy performance of the Nitra hull whether they go alone or with maximum amount of passengers.
-Its design makes it superfast without big power and most owners go 70-75mph with a single 150-200HP outboard.
+Most people are surprised about the maneuverability and the crazy performance of the Nitra hull whether they go alone or with maximum amount of passengers.
+Its design makes it super fast without big power and most owners go 70-75 MPH with a single 150-200HP outboard.